Was there a specific faculty member or peer who especially inspired you while at the School of the Arts? If so, who and how?

 How did attending the School of the Arts impact your work and career as an artist?

 The generosity of my fellow colleagues at the School of the Arts has had a profound impact on my development and joy as an artist.
 Two years after having graduated, the relationships I started at Columbia have only grown stronger and have multiplied to form a network of friends helping each other to take risks and make great work.
-I shot my first feature this past summer and worked with over a dozen CUSOA film graduates as key production members.
+When I shot my first feature in 2015, I worked with over a dozen CUSOA film graduates as key production members.

 If you could revisit any piece you created during your time at the School of the Arts, which would it be?
 Why?